 It is not possible to motivate someone else.
-However, it is possible for you, as a practitioner, to create an environment that enables parents to feel autonomously motivated to change their family’s lifestyle behaviours (which makes successful change more likely).
-Even if a parent comes to see you for a controlled reason (e.g. they feel pressured by other people) the way you interact with them can help them develop an autonomous motivation to change.
+However, it is possible for you, as a practitioner, to create an environment that enables parents/carers to feel autonomously motivated to change their family’s lifestyle behaviours (which makes successful change more likely).
+Even if a parent/carer comes to see you for a controlled reason (e.g. they feel pressured by other people) the way you interact with them can help them develop an autonomous motivation to change.

 Guiding and directive approaches

-It is possible to support a parent to develop autonomous motivation during the time you spend with them.
-If you communicate in a way that supports the psychological needs of autonomy, competence and relatedness, parents are more likely to feel autonomously motivated to change.
-This can be done be using a “guiding approach” and avoiding a “directive approach”:
+It is possible to support a parent/carer to develop autonomous motivation during the time you spend with them.
+If you communicate in a way that supports the psychological needs of autonomy, competence and relatedness, parents/carers are more likely to feel autonomously motivated to change.
+This can be done by using a “guiding approach” and avoiding a “directive approach”:

 Nicola recently took her 3-year old, Jack, to Doctor B as he had a bad cough.
 Doctor B was really kind-natured and high-fived Jack when they got there.
 He asked if he could ask Nicola some questions about Jack’s lifestyle.
 He then asked her to talk through a typical day and some typical foods Jack likes to eat.
-He weighed and measured Jack and talked Nicola through the BMI charts, explaining where Jack fits on the chart.
+He weighed and measured Jack and talked Nicola through the Body Mass Index (BMI) charts, explaining where Jack fits on the chart.